Crushed stone: United States statistical data

 In 2006, 5.29 million tons of crushed stone (mostly limestone or dolomite) was used as a flux in blast furnaces and in certain steel furnaces to react with gangue minerals (i.e. silica and silicate impurities) to produce liquid slag that floats and can be poured off from the much denser molten metal (i.e., iron).
 The slag cools to become a stone-like material that is commonly crushed and recycled as construction aggregate.

 In addition, 4.53 million tons of crushed stone was used for fillers and extenders (including asphalt fillers or extenders), 2.71 million tons for sulfur oxide removal-mine dusting-acid water treatment, and 1.45 million tons sold or used for poultry grit or mineral food.

 Crushed stone is recycled primarily as construction aggregate or concrete.

+Terminology and variations

+The term "high performance bedding" (HPB) is used to refer to 1/4" and 3/8" crushed rock.

+Granular A, Granular B, and Granular C, all represent crushed rock mixed with sand in which Granular A has the least amount of sand, and Granular B has the most amount of sand.
+"Granular A" is also referred to as "angular crushed down to fines" or "minus" gravel.

+Uniformly sized crushed stone is commonly known as "clean rock".